vrsolankiGH/Clock12LEDRTC/README.md

 The code used in the turtorial is given in this repository and instructable is also there on instructables.com for which link is given in this file.

+V1 = Simple clock with time setting by Serial Monitor only.
+V2 = Simple clock with time setting by Serial Monitor and by button (Tectile Switch) attached to arduino pin 2.
+V3 = V2 and DMD 32x16 Panel display with logo message, in this version we need to display date, time and display of date time setting through pin 2, is under implementation ...